favrecr/resources/faqs-migration.md

 {: #dc-select-deploy}
 {: faq}

-{{site.data.keyword.IBM_notm}} has more than 60 data centers in locations around the world.
-View the data center map on our [global data centers page](https://www.ibm.com/cloud/data-centers/){: external} to see the data centers in which you can deploy.

 The following factors might influence which data center you select:
 * Proximity to the users of the systems
 * Proximity to any other systems that this server needs to communicate with
 * Any data policies or regulations that require data to be stored in a specific location

+For the list of available data centers, see [Locations for resource deployment](/docs/overview?topic=overview-locations).

 ## What data centers can I use during the transition period?
 {: #dc-transition-sites}
 {: faq}

-You can use any worldwide {{site.data.keyword.cloud_notm}} data centers during your transition period, which lasts up to 60 days.
-See [global data centers page](https://www.ibm.com/cloud/data-centers/){: external} to view the data center map.
+You can use any worldwide {{site.data.keyword.cloud_notm}} data center during your transition period, which lasts up to 60 days.
+See [Locations for resource deployment](/docs/overview?topic=overview-locations) for more information.

 ## Are the two free months of transition period resources in addition to my existing server time?